errorstates/errorstates_hugo/content/posts/017-at-ikea.md

 ![Ikea - broken screens](/images/017/ikea-0.jpg)

 Spotted at an Ikea in Denver, Colorado.
-Coincidently, there seems to be only one IKEA in Colorado.
+Coincidentally, there seems to be only one IKEA in Colorado.
 Whenever a number of different screens come together, there will be some inevitable drift towards being out-of-sync at some point.
 This drift can be caused by internal components (a screen burning in or out), external components (wire connections), technology (misconfigurations), or any other reason.

 ![Ikea - broken screens](/images/017/ikea-1.jpg)